Superman and Lois Lane: Justice League

 Henry Cavill and Amy Adams reprise their roles in Justice League (2017).
-On what role does Lois Lane fulfill for Superman, Cavill stated that: "I think Lois was, and is, a true anchor for Superman, and she always has been."
+When asked about what role Lois Lane fulfills for Superman, Cavill stated that: "I think Lois was, and is, a true anchor for Superman, and she always has been."

 Lois is still grieving over Clark's death and is writing fluff pieces for the Daily Planet.
-Batman and his allies decide to use the Mother Box to resurrect Superman to help them fight off Steppenwolf and his Parademon army (but also to restore hope to mankind).
-Superman is successfully resurrected, however, his memories have not returned and attacks the league.
+Batman and his allies use a Mother Box to resurrect Superman to help them fight off Steppenwolf.
+Superman is successfully resurrected, however, his memories have not returned and he attacks the League.
 Lois becomes Batman's secret contingency plan and helps calm Superman down.
 Clark leaves with Lois to his family home in Smallville where he tries to recover his memories.
 Clark and Lois reaffirm their love for each other before Superman join the battle against Steppenwolf.

-In Zack Snyder's 2021 director's cut of Justice League, Lois has stopped coming into her job at the Daily Planet due to her grief and visits Superman's monument in Heroes Park regularly until convinced by Martian Manhunter (posing as Martha Kent) to go back to work.
+In Zack Snyder's 2021 director's cut of Justice League, Lois has stopped coming into her job at the Daily Planet due to her grief, and visits Superman's monument in Heroes Park regularly until Martian Manhunter (posing as Martha Kent) convinces her to return to work.
 After visiting the monument one last time, she witnesses Clark's revival and runs to him as he battles the other heroes.
-Lois is revealed to be pregnant with Clark's child, and Superman sensing her pregnancy helped calm him during the fight with the other heroes.
+Lois is revealed to be pregnant with Clark's child, and Superman, who could sense her pregnancy, was calmed by it during the fight with the other heroes.
 The "Snyder Cut" and Batman v Superman both allude to a dark future timeline in which Darkseid takes over the world and enslaves Superman with the Anti-Life Equation after killing Lois.